 - After installing the HDMI device, make sure the default device for sound playback is the HDMI device.
-(The item name may differ from operating system.
-Refer to the figures below for details.), and enter BIOS Setup, then set Graphics Display Mode to D-SUB/HDMI under Advanced BIOS Features. - Please note the HDMI audio output only supports AC3, DTS and 2-channel-LPCM formats.
+(The item name may differ by operating system.
+The following screen is from Windows Vista.) - Please note the HDMI audio output only supports AC3, DTS and 2-channel-LPCM formats.
 (AC3 and DTS require the use of an external decoder for decoding.)